-Type Valuation Technique nvestment in Mutual Funds The fair value is determined based on NAV as on the reporting date provided by respective Asset Management Companies.
+Туре Valuation Technique Investment in Mutual Funds The fair value is determined based on NAV as on the reporting date provided by respective Asset Management Companies.
 Foreign Currency Forward Contracts The fair value is determined using quoted forward exchange rates at the reporting date.
 Loans Fair value is devied based on Discounted cash flows.
-The valuation model considers the present value or expected payment, discounting using a risk adjusted discount rate.
+The valuation model considers the present value of expected payment, discounting using a risk adjusted discount rate.